Top 7 Tick Plants That Repel Ticks

 This post contains affiliate links.
 If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Ticks appear in ever-increasing numbers in cities and in our gardens.
-They spread in our immediate environment through host animals such as mice, rats, hedgehogs, birds and even our pets, which they simply hitchhike on.
-The problem with ticks is that they can transmit diseases with their bite.
-Tick infestation in the yard and garden should be controlled.
+They spread into our close surroundings through host animals such as mice, rats, hedgehogs, birds, and even our pets.
+Being carriers of dangerous diseases that also can infect humans, tick colonization in our yard and garden needs to be controlled.
 Fortunately, there are a number of plants that repel ticks.

 The following plants do not only look beautiful around the yard and garden, they also have properties that repel ticks and some other unwanted insects.